kanaka/mal/process/guide.md

 * Add support for the other basic data type to your reader and printer
   functions: string, nil, true, and false.
 These become mandatory at step 4.
-When a string is read, a slash followed by a doublequote is translatd into a plain doublequote character and a slash followed by "n" is translated into a newline.
+When a string is read, a slash followed by a doublequote is translated into a plain doublequote character and a slash followed by "n" is translated into a newline.
 To properly print a string (for step 4 string functions), the `pr_str` function needs another parameter called `print_readably`.
 When `print_readably` is true,